-Electronic and universal waste contain a variety of toxic components like lead, cadmium and mercury, arsenic and flame retardants, and when dumped in a landfill, these materials can contaminate the soil and ground water, thus impacting surrounding areas.
+Electronic and universal waste contain a variety of potentially harmful components such as lead, cadmium, mercury, arsenic, and flame retardants.
+If improperly managed, these materials contaminate soil and groundwater and may impact surrounding areas.

-Thanks to a special partnership between Recology Ashland, Rogue Disposal and ECS Regenesys, electronics are accepted at the Recology Ashland Valley View Transfer Station free of charge!
+Under the Oregon E-Cycles program, and through a partnership between Recology Ashland and Universal Recycling Technologies (URT), seven electronics per day are accepted at the Recology Valley View Transfer Station free of charge.

-NOTE: If TV or monitors are cracked, place duct tape over crack.
+NOTE: If TV or monitors are cracked, place duct tape over the crack.
 Place all pieces in a box and tape shut.
-Label box “Broken Screen” before bringing to the Transfer Station.
+Label box “Broken Screen” before bringing it to the Transfer Station.

 Fluorescents contain mercury and are prohibited from the trash.
-Residential customers can bring up to 3 fluorescent light tubes or compact fluorescent bulbs to the Ashland Recycling Center (Water Street) per visit.
-Commercial customers may take material to the Valley View Transfer Station.
+Customers may take the material to the Valley View Transfer Station for a fee.

 Keep in mind: Using one compact fluorescent bulb eliminates the need to burn 110 pounds of coal to generate electricity.
 It also prevents 450 pounds of carbon dioxide and other greenhouse gases from reaching the atmosphere and contributing to climate change (18seconds.org).